 - Prosciutto: Also known as Parma ham, domestic (U. S. produced) and imported are available near the deli section of your grocery store.
-Domestic is fine for this recipe and you’ll save a little money.
+Domestic is fine for this recipe; you’ll save a little money.

-- Capers: Capers are the green, unripened flower buds of the caper bush.
+- Capers: Capers are the caper bush’s green, unripened flower buds.
 They’re available near the pickled products section.